jarviscanada/jarvis_data_eng_ModhoopMitra/javascript/angular-trading-ui/README.md

 ### Components:

   Developed components for displaying lists of traders and quotes, as well as creating new traders.
-Utilized Angular Material components, such as tables and forms, for a consistency.
+Utilized Angular Material components, such as tables and forms, for more consistent UI.

 ### Routing: